Three Social Entrepreneurs Creating Food With a Conscience in Raleigh, N.C.

 Simply put, food is essential for life.
 It nourishes and sustains.
 But it's more than that—food is a common bond, a uniting force.
 We encourage you to seek out these special places, to thank them for caring and to join them however you can to advance our common goals in Raleigh, N.C., and beyond.

-Carroll's Kitchen, which opened in the fall of 2016 at the corner of Martin and Wilmington Sts., is a nonprofit social enterprise with a mission to help women who are leaving homelessness or incarceration.
-They strive toward this goal by creating opportunities for single women.
-Those opportunities come in the form of work at the restaurant, job training, life skills and housing.
+Carroll's Kitchen, which opened in the fall of 2016 at the corner of Martin and Wilmington Sts., is a nonprofit social enterprise with a mission to help women who are recovering from traumas like homelessness, incarceration, addiction, domestic violence and more.
+Carroll's strives toward this goal by creating opportunities for women.
+Those opportunities come in the form of work at the restaurant, job training, life skills and even housing.

 When Josh Monahan graduated from North Carolina State University in 2017, he had already launched his company, 1 in 6 Snacks, and had a clear vision of his future.
 It was a vision shaped by his family's 65 years in the snack food industry and his desire to continue the tradition.

 But Josh wanted to do more than just open another snack food company.
 He wanted it to mean something—to give back to his community and the world.

 "The name 1 in 6 Snacks represents the one in six people in America who do not know where their next meal will come from, and we are out to change that statistic!" says Josh.
 "The first product that we offer is Carolina Kettle potato chips, and with each bag sold, we donate a portion of the proceeds to the food bank."